|| COURSE DESCRIPTION ||

+That's where MusicProfessor can help you make the most of your practice.
 Start from opening your case for the first time and progress all the way to playing your first melodies.
-On the way, you'll also learn basic music theory and musicianship skills.
+Master all of the techniques necessary to become a great saxophonist.
+On the way, you'll also learn music theory and musicianship skills.

-Private lessons cost anywhere from $30 - $100/hr.
-Factor in driving time and expenses and you realize just how costly lessons can be.
+And save money while you study with us!
+Private lessons are expensive.
 Each MusicProfessor Saxophone course provides an entire year’s worth of lessons, for a fraction of the cost, and at your own convenience.
-Plus, each course is taught by an industry leading instructor!

-MusicProfessor's curriculum is used in nearly 100 schools and school districts throughout the United States and by more than 14,000 students and music teachers throughout the world.
-No where else can you find the level of detail and professional instruction of MusicProfessor's curriculum, and, best of all, your purchase is backed by Udemy’s 30-day guarantee.
+MusicProfessor's curriculum is used in nearly 100 schools and school districts throughout the United States and by more than 18,000 students and music teachers throughout the world.
+Nowhere else can you find the level of detail and professional instruction of MusicProfessor's curriculum.

 Fulfill your musical destiny by enrolling today!